How To Transfer Credit Card Balances

 While you’re waiting for the application to go through, keep paying your existing credit cards until you the balance transfer is confirmed — this could take several weeks.
 You don’t want to end up paying late fees due to bad timing.
 When the new card company confirms the transfer, make sure you cal your existing credit card companies to confirm that your balances were indeed transferred.
 Write down the name of the person you talked to, the date, the time and what was said.

 Personally, I get several offers a month through mail — i.e., junk mails.
-However, you can call your current credit card companies to see if they can offer you anything.
-Otherwise, you may want to review these 0% APR balance transfer offers.
+However, you can call your current credit card companies, or just go online and see what is being offered.

 Additionally, here are some guidelines that you should follow: